firecampapp/firecamp-careers/fullstack-software-engg(nodejs).md

 - You’ll help improve performance and reliability, or polish existing APIs.
 - You’re strong at Computer Science fundamentals - Algorithms, DataTypes, OPS and Software Design, and are familiar with various JavaScript tools, frameworks, and development practices.
 - You write testable, maintainable code that’s easy to understand and east to collaborate.
-- You are a good communicator who can explain technical concepts to product managers, designers, support, and other engineers.
+- You are a good at communication who can work with cross functional team of engineers (Design/Dev/Rev-Ops).
-- You have a curiosity about how things work.
+- You're curios about how Software Engineeering work and how we can make it better.

 #### We’re working with Following stack to build better world for APIs.
 - Nodejs/Express/Typescript